 Start by reading the label of the item of clothing you want to wash.
 Look in particular for any detergent or water temperature recommendations.
-(If you need a refresher of what those strange laundry symbols mean on clothing labels, head to How To Read The Laundry Symbols On Your Clothing Tags for a free printable cheat sheet!)
+(If you need a refresher of what those strange laundry symbols mean on clothing labels, we created a free printable washing instruction symbols cheat sheet!)

 If there aren’t any recommendations on the label, your safest bet will be to wash the item in lukewarm water with a mild detergent.
 (You could use my homemade powdered laundry detergent here, if you use it at home!)